CURLINFO_FTP_ENTRY_PATH(3) Introduction to Library Functions

 holding the path of the entry path.
 That is the initial path libcurl

-ended up in when logging on to the remote FTP server.
-This stores a
+ended up in when logging on to the remote FTP or SFTP server.
+This

 PROTOCOLS